Ali ibn al-Husayn, the Eldest Son

 Ali ibn Al-Husayn – the youngest, who was killed along with his father, and his mother was Laila bint Abi Murra ibn Urwah ibn Masoud Al-Thaqafiya - who is the daughter of Maymuna bint Abi Sufyan”

-This statement emplies Tusi’s belief that the eldest son was Al-Sajjad (the son of Yazdegerd’s daughter), whereas the younger son named Ali was the son of Laila bint Abi Murra.
+This statement implies Tusi’s belief was that the eldest son was Al-Sajjad (the son of Yazdegerd’s daughter), whereas the younger son named Ali was the son of Laila bint Abi Murra.

 Shaykh al-Tabrasi: